Slurm on Talapas

 ls -F

-array.sbatch* books/ books.sbatch* hello.sbatch* parallel_steps.sbatch* random.py* serial_steps.sbatch* steps.sh*
+array.sbatch* books.sbatch* parallel_steps.sbatch* serial_steps.sbatch*

 Examine serial_steps.sbatch job with `cat.